How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • Cloud account-based apps (Google, Meta, X, Microsoft, etc.)

-→ usually sync perfectly across phone + emulator + browser
+→ usually sync smoothly across phone + emulator + browser

 • Apps that store data locally with no account sign-in

-→ won’t sync unless the app supports export/import
+→ usually won’t sync unless they support export/import

 • Games

-→ sync only if they support cloud save or account linking (Google, Facebook, publisher accounts)
+→ sync only if they support cloud save or account linking (Google Play Games, Facebook, publisher accounts)

 Important: